The Total Chromatic Quasisymmetric Functions of a Graph: The star graph

 \section{The star graph}

 In this section, we focus our study on the star graph and examine its chromatic quasisymmetric function, as well as its total chromatic quasisymmetric functions, both with respect to labelings and orientations.
 Our study focuses on the expansion in the monomial bases for the corresponding framework, symmetric functions or quasisymmetric functions.
-The computation for the CQSF and for the total orientation CQSF is relatively straightforward.
-However, for the total labeling CQSF of the star graph, the formula is more interesting and relies on proving a binomial identity, which we do in Section~\ref{sec: binomial identity}.
+The computation for the CQF and for the total orientation CQF is relatively straightforward.
+However, for the total labeling CQF of the star graph, the formula is more interesting and relies on proving a binomial identity, which we do in Section~\ref{sec: binomial identity}.